How Artists Actively Promote Their Work

 Lessons and Workshops

 I've noticed that many of the successful artists in my community give workshops or lessons to supplement their incomes and / or to promote their work.
 There are all kinds of workshops going on at Studios on the Park every week taught by artists in various media and photographers.
-Many artists also give free demonstations at the annual Festival of the Arts in Paso Robles.
+Many artists also give free demonstrations at the annual Festival of the Arts in Paso Robles.

 One artist who gave a workshop on watercolor last year is John Partridge.
-You can see a photograph I took of him during that demonstation on the right.
+You can see a photograph I took of him during that demonstration on the right.
 I might mention that his work is to be seen everywhere in Paso Robles, since its buildings and scenes are some of his favorite subjects.
 His work hangs in the Paso Robles Inn and in many other businesses in town.
 His work is on the Paso Robles Area Welcome Map I have on my desk, and his art was all over the pages of a booklet given to me when I took the history walk during the Central Coast Railroad festival in 2010.

 What is Your Art Marketing Style?